CHATTOGRAM BOARD ― 2017

 (iii) People who work in other countries.

-(iv) People who leave their own countries and settle In other, parts of
+(iv) People who leave their own countries and settle In other, parts of the world.

 (c) The synonym of 'noteworthy is —-—.